-Ted lives in Napa with his wife and two young children.
-When he’s not in the cellar, or amongst the vines, he can often be found spending time with his family in Lake Tahoe as he loves skiing, camping and the outdoors.
+Scott lives in Napa with his wife and young child.
+When not at the winery or in the vineyards, he can often be found enjoying time outside, wood working, or spending time with his family.

 Since 1988, we have been extremely fortunate to have Dimitri Tchelistcheff, a world-class winemaker and renowned international consultant in the fields of enology and viticulture, first as winemaker and now as consultant here at Jarvis Estate.

 Dimitri’s winemaking career began over a half-century ago, in the summer of 1944, when he worked at Beaulieu Vineyard as a lab assistant for his father, André Tchelistcheff, a 2007 inductee into the Vintners Hall of Fame.
 The following year, Dimitri spent his time both after school and during summer break working in his father’s lab, the Napa Valley Enological Research Laboratory.
 In 1948, Dimitri began studying Viticulture and Enology at the University of California Davis.
 While in school, he continued to spend his summer breaks working for his father as a cellar man at Buena Vista Vineyards.